misikir21/NewTest-Restaurant/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse and Nelson Sakwa here <a href="https://ui8.net/iqonicdesign/products/gericht-restaurant-website-ui-in-figma">sakwadesignstudio</a>
+I would like to thank the designer of the UI here <a href="https://ui8.net/iqonicdesign/products/gericht-restaurant-website-ui-in-figma">sakwadesignstudio</a>

 ## 📝 License <a name="LICENSE"></a>